 For Dawson’s forthcoming debut record, on which he co-wrote every track, he teamed with Jay Joyce, who has also produced for the likes of country mega stars including Carrie Underwood, Keith Urban, and group Little Big Town, to create an album that truly showcases the diversity he offers, and one that will definitely be different from what permeates the charts these days.
 “It’s not a normal Nashville record, let me put it that way,” he laughs, fishing for another chip.
 “Going in there with Jay Joyce, he pulled things out of me that I didn’t know I had in me.
 It’s been a lot of trust, in him, trust in myself, trust in my songs, trust in my words.
 My record is a whole story.
 It’s not just a bunch of random things put together.
 Not necessarily a concept album, but every song has this common thread but they also don’t step on each other’s toes.
 You’re going to find all these influences that I grew up with.
 There’s straight country songs.
 There’s songs that are literally heavy rock.
 There are songs that are soulful and vulnerable, that tell my story.
 And then there are songs where I’m just the narrator telling someone else’s story.
 Kind of like this ghostly narrator.
 I like to think that it’s a little bit of everything I love about country music and just music in general.”
 Another element that makes his record unique is that instead of the customary studio musicians that most artists use when recording, Dawson instead laid down his entire album with his live band, all of which he’s been playing with for over five years since his days at Belmont.
 It’s a rarity for a studio record.
 “If you had told me a year ago that I was going to make a live record I probably would have laughed at you.
 You’re not using studio musicians that have two hours a day, we were in there for two months, twelve hours a day, just trying to find it.
 Going down roads we didn’t know we wanted to go down.
 It’s different, but it’s wholeheartedly me.”

-Dawson is emerging at a time of major transition in country music.
-A time where listeners are desperately looking for something deeper, something authentic, less surface — and Dawson bridges these gaps and more.
-He ends up being a perfect conglomeration of all his past musical influences, using them to help stretch and expand the country genre with his own music like never before.
-He’s not so much breaking the rules as he is making his own.
+Dawson is emerging at a time of major transition in country music; a time where listeners are desperately looking for something deeper, something authentic, less surface — and Dawson bridges these gaps and more.
+He’s the ultimate musical love child of all his past influences, and doesn’t break the rules as much as he makes his own.
 He finishes his sandwich, grabs one last chip and closes the box that formerly contained his lunch.
-He sits there for a moment, possibly pondering how much his life is about to change.
+He sits there for a moment, perhaps pondering how much his life is about to change.
 “It’s a crazy time,” he eventually says.
 “But it just feels right, man.”